-Figure 3-78 is a timing diagram showing the example of a Set_Slot_Power_Limit message on the receive message interface.
+Figure 3-75 is a timing diagram showing the example of a Set_Slot_Power_Limit message on the receive message interface.
 This message has an associated one-Dword payload.
-For this
+For this message, the parameters are transferred over six consecutive cycles.
+The following information appears on the cfg_msg_received_data bus in each cycle:

 - Cycle 1: Bus number of Requester ID

 - Cycle 2: Device/Function Number of Requester ID

 - Cycle 3: Bits [7:0] of the payload Dword

 - Cycle 4: Bits [15:8] of the payload Dword

-- Cycle 5: Bits [23:16] of the payload Dword

-- Cycle 6: Bits [31:24] of the payload Dword
+- Cycle 5: Bits [23:16] of the payload Dword - Cycle 6: Bits [31:24] of the payload Dword

-Figure 3-78: Receive Message Interface
+Figure 3-75: Receive Message Interface